ooni/probe-cli/docs/design/dd-003-step-by-step.md

-Additionally, if you ask someone who knows the standard library to write an experiment that provides information about TCP connect, TLS handshake, and HTTP round trip using `netxlite`, they would probably write something that looks very similar to the code presented above.
+Additionally, if you ask someone who knows the standard library to write an experiment that provides information about TCP connect, TLS handshake, and HTTP round trip using `netxlite`, they would probably write something similar to the above code.

 #### Issue #1: no persistent connections